RubaBanat/reading-notes-102/README.md

  ## how to keep myself in a growth mindset :

-+View challenges as opportunities.
++ View challenges as opportunities.

-+Try different learning tactics.
++ Try different learning tactics.

-+Replace the word “failing” with the word “learning.”
++ Replace the word “failing” with the word “learning.”

  This is Ruba Banat *an old economist and new software developer*